Frequently asked questions

 14. Do you provide plans or shop drawings?

 Construction plans are typically provided by architects and/or interior designers.
-QUICK will obtain shop drawings for your project.
-Shop drawings are produced by QUICK or our suppliers.
+We will obtain shop drawings for your project.
+Shop drawings are produced by us or our suppliers.
 A shop drawing is the fabricator's or the contractor's drawn version of information shown in the construction plans.
 It normally shows more detail than the construction plans.
 In the case of cabinetry, shop drawings are done to ensure proper fabrication and integration with electrical, plumbing and appliances components.

 Shop drawing example: